The Publication Process

 Resolution Component

 Every case study needs a Resolution component, which provides a summary of the project, the problem faced, the client's needs, and the solution provided.
-Format it as follows:
+Provide it in the Frontmatter metadata and format it as follows:

 Main Technologies & Tools Used Section

 Here, we need to provide a list of the main technologies and tools used in the project.
-Format it as follows:
+The available techs are displayed inside of the tech icons folder in the private website repository.
+Insert them in Frontmatter metadata as the following:

 Custom components